Maia-DAO/ve-hermes-migration/README.md

 ### 3. Update Hardhat Configuration

-Before running the script, you need to configure Hardhat to use the appropriate network and block number for forking.
+Before running the script, you need to change the migrationBlock in ìndex.js` configure Hardhat to use the appropriate network and block number for forking.

 Open `hardhat.config.js` and ensure the forking configuration is set correctly: